20 THINGS THAT WASTE TIME DURING THE DAY

 Without regular meal-planning you’re more than likely to spend precious time each day deciding what to eat and shopping for it.
 That’s before you’ve even started the cooking!

 Check out my post on meal-planning made simple.
 It suggests more ways you can save time by batch cooking, making the most of your freezer and much more!

 2. Watching TV out of habit

-But, what about plonking down on the sofa in the evening and then still finding you’re on the sofa a few hours later, maybe having dropped off to sleep in front of the TV?
-Or, do you find yourself watching TV just for the sake of it, because you don’t know what else to do?
-Or is it just out of habit?
+But, what about plonking down on the sofa in the evening.
+Do you still find you’re on the sofa a few hours later?
+Did you drop off to sleep in front of the TV?
+Perhaps you just find yourself watching TV for the sake of it, because of boredom or just out of habit?

 3. Mindless scrolling through social media

 Keep a check on how much time you spend on social media and perhaps find ways to limit this time during the day if you feel you need to.
 Try this article on minimalism and social media for more tips on using social media mindfully or these tips on productive things to do with your phone.